-What does a day in the life of Shop Bracket look like?
+What does a day at the office like?

 What is your favorite part of being an entrepreneur?